Rebilly/api-definitions/specification-extensions.md

 * `x-no-abstract-methods`
   This flag is used for PHP SDK autogeneration.
 It indicates that the generated model will not implement getters or setters.

-* `x-bc-properties`
-  This property is used for PHP SDK autogeneration.
-Is a collection of properties returned by the API to keep backwards compatibility.
-This properties will be ignored in the modeling.